-Summer is almost here!
-For some of you, that means your calendar and routines will change.
-For us here at Aldersgate, our Sunday worship times will shift to only two experiences – 9:30 and 11:00 am.
+Summer is here!
+For some of you, that means your calendar and routines have changed a bit.
+For us here at Aldersgate, our Sunday worship times have shifted to only two experiences – 9:30 and 11:00 am.
 We believe this will allow us to come together and worship in greater community.
 Kids will have their own worship experiences during both times as well.
-It all begins Memorial Day Sunday, May 26th.

 Jesus is the son of God who lived a sinless human life and offered himself as the perfect sacrifice for the sins of all people by dying on a cross.
 He arose from the dead after three days to demonstrate his power over sin and death.
 He ascended to heaven’s glory and will return to earth again to reign as King of Kings and Lord of Lords.
 Matthew 1:22-23; Isaiah 9:6; John 1:1-5; 14:10-30; Hebrews 4:14-15; 1 Corinthians 15:3-4; Romans 1:3-4; Acts 1:9-11; 1 Timothy 6:14-15; Titus 2:13

 The Holy Spirit is equal with the Father and the Son as God.
 He is present in the world to make us aware of our need for Jesus Christ.
 He lives in every Christian from the moment of salvation and provides Christians with power for living, understanding of spiritual truth, and guidance in doing what is right.
 We seek to live under his control daily.
 2 Corinthians 3:17; John 16:7-13, 14:16-17; Acts 1:8; 1 Corinthians 2:12, 3:16; Ephesians 1:13-14; Galatians 5:25; Ephesians 5:18